-In this report, we will describe both the contemplated amendments to existing rules and regulations on the basis of the draft 'Crowdfunding Decree' and the new provisions set by the AFM and applicable to equity and lending based crowdfunding platforms.3 We explicitly warn the reader that the final decree to be adopted can deviate from the text of the draft 'Crowdfunding Decree' as described below.
-Moreover, the AFM has relatively broad discretionary power to determine and amend the provisions applicable to lending based crowdfunding platforms because these platforms currently need a dispensation from a specific prohibition under Dutch law (we refer you to paragraph 4.1.7 below for a more detailed description of this regime applicable to lending based crowdfunding platforms).
-These dispensations are provided on an individual basis by the AFM to the applying lending based crowdfunding platform.
-When providing this individual dispensation the AFM will subject the crowdfunding platform to specific provisions.
-Due to the individual character of the dispensation, these specific provisions can differ between lending based crowdfunding platforms.
+In this report, we will describe both the recent amendments to the rules and regulations on the basis of the 'Crowdfunding Decree' as well as the new provisions set by the AFM and applicable to equity and lending based Crowdfunding platforms.3 Please note that the AFM has relatively broad discretionary power to determine and amend the provisions applicable to lending based Crowdfunding platforms because these platforms currently need a dispensation from a specific prohibition under Dutch law (we refer you to paragraph 4.1.7 below for a more detailed description of this regime applicable to lending based Crowdfunding platforms).
+These dispensations are provided on an individual basis by the AFM to the applying lending based Crowdfunding platform.
+When providing this individual dispensation the AFM will subject the Crowdfunding platform to specific provisions.
+Due to the individual character of the dispensation, these specific provisions can differ between lending based Crowdfunding platforms.